 Also, in terms of facilities for employees to refresh themselves, Sodick has resort houses in Yatsugatake and Miyazaki, and has concluded corporate contracts that allow for preferential treatment at designated theme parks and similar facilities.
 Club activities are also actively carried out, including clubs for tennis, marathon running, cycling, futsal, badminton, and golf, which are useful for stimulating interactions with employees from other departments.

-Training and Training for New Hires
+Training for New Hires